 If you don’t think you’ll be able to hit specific outcomes with a product, take it out of the consideration process.
 After all, if you’re owning the process of evaluating sales enablement solutions, your management team is going to want to know how it’s performing once it’s implemented.

 Whatever success looks like for your organization, make sure it’s something you can objectively measure.
-It could be a revenue based goal, like:
+Perhaps, it’s a revenue-based goal like:

 - % increase in content related activities per rep.